Ayanjit/python-UDP-Chat/README.md

 # python-UDP-Chat
 It is a small chat room application made with Python3.
 It uses UDP for data transfer between Server and Client Process.

 Step 1:
-In the CMD write -> python chat.py.\n
+In the CMD write -> python chat.py
-It creates a server and prints the IP address of the server.\n Server port is fixed at 5000.\n
+It creates a server and prints the IP address of the server.
+Server port is fixed at 5000.
-The IP addess is the one which provided by the Wifi Router.\n It is not the external IP.
+The IP addess is the one which provided by the Wifi Router.
+It is not the external IP.

 Step 2: